Aweber is a great email marketing service that is very popular because of the advanced features that it allows.

 So just create your opt-in form as per normal, but without the ref field (you’ll see it in the form builder).
 Now this is where things differ: when it asks you to publish as Javascript or HTML, choose HTML.
 Grab that code, stick it on your website where you want it, and paste this line of code right before the </form> tag.
 Remember to change the words YourDefaultRefGoesHere.
 This will set a default ref to use, just in case the visitor got to your form without a referrer (Thanks Mike!).

 Alert: The only drawback for this method is unlike the Javascript method, you won’t be able to track impressions on your form.
-The benefit is that EVERYONE can view a HTML form, whereas some people may turn off Javascript, or have a browser that does not support Javascript, so they won’t be able to see your Javascript form.
+The benefit is that EVERYONE can view a HTML form, whereas some people may turn off Javascript support in their browsers, or have a browser that does not support Javascript, so they won’t be able to see your Javascript form.

 Now that the form and variable is complete, we’ll need to actually use it.
 The following screenshot shows you how to do so.
 Simply create a broadcast or followup message as per normal, but click on the “Personalize” link, and choose your custom variable, as shown.

-After this, anyone who gets referred to your page like so: YourPage.php?ref=jack will automatically have the “jack” put into the custom variable of “ref”, and anytime you want to dynamically insert the referring affiliate, just use {!custom ref} in your emails.
+After this, anyone who gets referred to your page like so: YourPage.php?ref=jack will automatically have “jack” stored into the custom variable of “ref”.
+In future, anytime you want to dynamically insert the referring affiliate, just use {!custom ref} in your emails.

 An example link will be: